Actindo-AG/Documentation/DataHub/UserInterface/01c_AttributeGroups.md

 This view displays both the attribute groups on the left side and the attributes assigned to a selected group on the right side.

 - ![Edit](../../Assets/Icons/Edit02.png "[Edit]") (Edit)
     Click this button to edit the attribute groups.
-The *Edit attribute groups* view is displayed.
+The *Edit attribute groups* view is displayed, see [Edit attribute groups](#edit-attribute-groups).
     For detailed information, see [Edit an attribute group](../Integration/03_ManageAttributeGroups.md#edit-an-attribute-group).

 - ![Folders](../../Assets/Icons/Folders01.png "[Folders]") (Folders)